-Again; its better to weld a waterphone, but when your in the same situation as me and dont feel like letting your garage weld it, this design is pretty simple and its cheap.
+Again; its better to weld a waterphone, but when you’re in the same situation as me and want to give it a go without needing to weld it, this design is pretty simple and its cheap.

 - 2 cake pan’s (differing of shape)

 - soldering iron

 Make sure you have 2 different cake pans of the same material.
 One shallow design and one deep design.
 The first to go on top the latter to serve as a basin for the water.